 As part of its community service mission, the College rents facilities to numerous individuals, groups, organizations and businesses.
 Liability insurance in the amount of $1,000,000 is required for any business entity or organization charging admission or conducting a commercial activity in the facility.

 Individuals or individuals representing non-business groups renting facilities will be required to sign a release of liability form agreeing to hold harmless and indemnify the College from any and all liability claims arising from the use of the facility.
 These individuals will not be required to purchase a separate commercial liability policy unless, in the judgment of a Vice President, Dean or Director, the proposed use of the building signifies a liability risk.

 Nationally recognized non-profit groups will be required to provide a certificate of liability insurance when using CSI facilities.
 The insurance requirement for local non-profit organizations, unincorporated local clubs or loosely formed groups may be waived if the use and event are determined to be a public service or benefit to the community.
 In all cases, the person requesting use of the facility must agree to hold the College harmless from any and all liability claims arising from the use of College facilities.

 The College of Southern Idaho has insurance through the Idaho Counties Risk Management Program (ICRMP).
 All insurance claims are handled through the Business Office.
-The primary insurance contact in the Business Office is the Administrative Assistant to the Vice President of Administration.
+The primary insurance contact in the Business Office is the Administrative Assistant to the Vice President of Finance and Administration.

 Any accident on campus must be reported to CSI Security so that an official accident report can be filled out.
 It is critical that Security be notified as soon as possible so that facts concerning the accident can be documented and forwarded to the Business Office.